-Baby Boomer Retirement: A Significant, Sustained Opportunity for Private Equity
+Baby Boomer Retirement and Opportunity for Private Equity

 By 2029, the majority of so called baby boomers (those born between 1946 and 1964) will have reached retirement age.
 Combined with current low interest rates and high liquidity, this is creating a perfect storm for mid-market PE buyers who are well placed to take advantage of new deal-sourcing opportunities from smaller, family-owned businesses.
 With a decade of potentially self-sustaining market opportunities ahead, now is a great time to launch a middle-market fund.